maros/Zway-Rain/README.md

 rain state.
 Additionally the device stores the current rain status regardless of timeouts in metrics:rain. ie. if rain is detected both metrics:level and metrics:rain are on.
-Once rain stops and the rain timeout begings metrics:rain will be switched off. metrics:rain will remain on until the timeout ends.
+Once rain stops and the rain timeout begins metrics:rain will be switched off. metrics:rain will remain on until the timeout ends.
+In all cases a list of vDev IDs triggering the rain state will be stored in metrics:sources.

 # Installation